maurock/bayesian_linear_regression/README.md

-# ml_algorithms
+# Machine Learning algorithms

-Repositories containing the implementation of basic and advanced machine learning models
+This repository contains the implementation of basic and advanced machine learning models from scratch, along with the explanation of these models.